naglaa77/Learn-next-js-15/README.md

 Place the component inside your layout's <body> tag.

-This way, you keep everything safe, server components still work, and you don’t break anything important."*
+This way, you keep everything safe, server components still work, and you don't break anything important."*

 Part 4: Example Code 🎥
-"Let’s see the real code — clean, simple, and production-ready."
+"Let's see the real code — clean, simple, and production-ready."

 🔹 First, the hook:
 File: utils/useCleanUnexpectedBodyAttributes.ts